 Fiona is a new design student from South Africa, who can’t wait to spend a year soaking up Florence!

 The Florentine is an English newspaper who joined us for the ride.

-Lara was pleased to break her diet and go balls to the wall at Il Santino with us.
+Lara was pleased to break her diet and indulge with us at Il Santino.

 Lyneth is Fiona’s mother and is helping her settle into Florence while enjoying mother/daughter time.

-Thanks to @CletAbraham for making a late—better than never :)—appearance for some more wine and prosciutto.
+Thanks to @CletAbraham for making a late—better than never :)—appearance for some wine and prosciutto.